FrostSource/alyxlib/docs/reference/extensions/entity.md

 **Returns**
 - **`CriteriaTable`**
+A table of criteria key-value pairs.

 ### GetOwnedEntities

-Get all entities which are owned by this entity
+Get all entities owned by this entity.

 **Note:** This searches all entities in the map and should be used sparingly.